EllieD33/Copy-of-Coffee-House-Website/README.md

 # Coffee Shop Website Clone

 ## Overview
 This project is a clone of an existing coffee shop website (https://holmecoffeehouse.co.uk/).
-It replicates the design and functionality using HTML and CSS, providing a visually appealing and user-friendly interface.
+It replicates the design and functionality using HTML, CSS and JavaScript, providing a visually appealing and user-friendly interface.
 The project aims to practice front-end development skills.

 ## Features
 - **Homepage**: Showcases the coffee shop's ambiance with a hero image and gallery.
 Displays a welcome message and opening times.